Our process & materials

 Laser cut white acrylic forms the top layer, representing the land, with the intention to keep things simple and focus the eye on the ocean and its intricacies.

 A natural hardwood white frame with protective plexiglass finishes the map and it is ready to hang.
-We post each map in a beautiful wooden box making it the perfect gift.
+There is the option to have a beautiful handmade wooden box added to your order, making it the perfect gift.